Description and Guidelines

 To learn more about the Guidelines for Directors of Summer Seminars, click here

 Application deadline is March 15.
 The seminar would be held the summer of the year following the deadline.
 At this time, we are not accepting applications for Summer Seminars.
+The Next Deadline for LFP Summer Seminars will be March 15, 2015.

 To complete an application to host a Summer Seminar, click here.